aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/multi_ed25519.md

 # Module `0x1::multi_ed25519`

-Exports MultiEd25519 multi-signatures in Move.
-This module has the exact same interface as the Ed25519 module.
+Exports MultiEd25519 multi&#45;signatures in Move.<br/> This module has the exact same interface as the Ed25519 module.

 -  [Struct `UnvalidatedPublicKey`](#0x1_multi_ed25519_UnvalidatedPublicKey)